 Our distinctives help to convey the positions, practices, and personality of Spring Creek Bible Church.
 Every local church has distinctives whether or not they are in print.
 We have chosen to articulate and publish our distinctives as a means of candidly informing visitors and potential church members where our church stands on important issues pertaining to church life.
 We believe this is very important and helps people to make a well-informed decision relative to choosing a church home.

 1. Our High View of God

 We believe that SCBC exists for the primary purpose of knowing and glorifying God.
 We strive to know the one, true, holy God as He has revealed Himself in the Bible.
 We want to grow in our reverence, awe, worship, obedience, and love of God.
 We agree with A.W.
-Tozer when he writes, “The Church has surrendered her once lofty concept of God and has substituted it for one so low, so ignoble, as to be utterly unworthy of thinking, worshiping men.
+Tozer when he writes, “The Church has surrendered her once lofty concept of God and has substituted it for one so low, so ignoble, as to be utterly un-worthy of thinking, worshipping men.
 The low view of God entertained almost universally among Christians is the cause of a hundred lesser evils everywhere among us.”
-To accomplish what God wants for SCBC we believe we must start and ﬁnish with a high view of Him.
+To accomplish what God wants for SCBC we believe we must start and finish with a high view of Him.

 2. Our High View of the Bible

 We believe the Bible is the inspired, inerrant, authoritative, and totally sufficient Word of God.
 We believe the Bible constitutes the only infallible rule of faith and practice.
 Although cultures and human philosophies change, God’s Word, His character, His commands, and man’s fallen nature never change.
 Therefore, we believe that the timeless Word of God is relevant and completely reliable for anything a person faces no matter where or when he lives.
 Because we embrace this high view of Scripture we seek to study and apply it faithfully in every facet of our ministry and church life.